vansky/vansky.github.io/index.md

 Aug 27: Submitted a paper showing that garden path effects cannot be predicted solely by surprisal.
 Feedback appreciated!
 [Single-stage prediction models do not explain the magnitude of syntactic disambiguation difficulty](https://psyarxiv.com/sgbqy/)

-May 13: Gave an invited talk to CPL Lab at MIT: [Language is not Language Processing](/assets/pdf/vanschijndel-2020-invited_mit-slides.pdf)
+May 13: Gave an invited talk at MIT BCS: [Language is not Language Processing](/assets/pdf/vanschijndel-2020-invited_mit-slides.pdf)

-April 30: Forrest Davis' [paper](/assets/pdf/davis_vanschijndel-2020-cogsci.pdf) was accepted to CogSci!
-Explores the ability to learn situation knowledge and discourse representations from plain text.

-April 4: Forrest Davis' [paper](/assets/pdf/davis_vanschijndel-2020-acl.pdf) was accepted to ACL!
-Explores aspects of language comprehension that cannot be learned by current language models.

-March 19: Forrest Davis' [CUNY presentation](https://osf.io/thj6c/) went well.
-Explores the ability to learn situation knowledge and discourse representations from plain text.